percona/pxc_scheduler_handler/README.md

 None of the above is implemented

 ## Download and compile from source
-Once you have GO installed and running (at least version 1.15.8)
+Once you have GO installed and running (version 1.15.8 is recommended)

 Clone from github: `git clone https://github.com/Tusamarco/proxysql_scheduler.git`